kp-bit/xblinds/README.md

 Default MQTT port is 1883.

-Lastly input a username and password for an account that has write access, as xblinds published a status.
+Lastly input a username and password for an account that has write access, as xblinds publishes a status.

 ### Home Assistant Yaml